 How does stress affect the body?

-While the body has been designed to regularly handle stress and adapt to it, chronic stress lead to hormonal changes that cascade into physical problems and bring your whole system in trouble.
+While the body has been designed to regularly handle stress and adapt to it, chronic stress leads to hormonal changes that cascade into physical problems and bring your whole system in trouble.
 Stressful situations coming from negative thoughts, new job, modified diet, lack of sleep or any change in your usual routine, increase the stress hormones called cortisol.
 This is the substance associated with the adrenaline rush in a “fight or flight” situation.
 The frequent spiking in the level of cortisol leads to symptoms like headache, fatigue, high blood pressure, anxiety, eating disorders and many more.
 If this regularly happens, it can accelerate cellular aging and damage different organs in the body.

 Patients under constant stress experience disruptions in the central nervous system, endocrine, cardiovascular, digestive, reproductive, immune, and respiratory functions.
 In short, the stress that you regularly encounter can be detrimental to your whole being.
 It can break down your emotional and cognitive abilities, lead to depression and mental disorder, and it can make you sick in the long run.